o3de/o3de.org/content/blog/posts/o3de-ux-past-present-future.md

 With the research findings in mind, we established a set of design principles.
 Our goal was to identify a design solution that aligns with these principles while addressing the needs of all users.
 ​
 **Discover, Find Search**
-Users must be provided with the ability to browse and search through the Gem system efficiently as they discover and find new Gems.
-We tailored the searchability of the Gem system for our users with the filter, sort, and search functions.
-This allows our users to make appropriate decisions through the Gem selection for their project.
+Users must be able to explore the Gem Catalog efficiently.
+We improved the searchability of the catalog with filter, sort, and search functions.
+This allows users to make appropriate decisions for their project during Gem selection.
 ​
 **Reinforce Clarity to Foster Learning**
 The design must give users constant feedback to help them recognise and recover from errors.
 By providing help and documentation at all steps, and by creating a clear informational hierarchy we can help reduce error and encourage user confidence.